Sums, Differences and Dilates: Abstract

-Further, we analyse a method of Ruzsa~\cite{RuzsaRandom}, and generalise it to give continuous analogues of the sizes of sumsets, differences and dilates.
+Further, we analyse a method of Ruzsa~\cite{RuzsaRandom}, and generalise it to give fractional analogues of the sizes of sumsets, difference sets and dilates.
 We apply this method to a construction of Hennecart, Robert and Yudin~\cite{HRY} to prove that, for all $\epsilon>0$, there exists a set $A$ with $|A-A|\ge |A|^{2-\epsilon}$ but with $|A+A|<|A|^{1.7354+\epsilon}$.

 The second author would like to thank E. Papavassilopoulos for useful discussions about how to improve the efficiency of his computer searches.